Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 History of Formula 1

-Established in 1904, Fédération Internationale de l’Automobile (FIA) sanctioned Formula One and for this reason are known as the founders of F1.
+Established in 1904, Fédération Internationale de l’Automobile (FIA) sanctioned Formula One and, for this reason, are known as the founders of F1.
 They were the first to standardise the rules and regulations of motorsport.
 Each Formula 1 driver must hold a valid Super Licence issued by the FIA.
-It is the highest class of racing licence and drivers must be 18 years old in order to obtain one.
-The first ever Formula One race was in May, 1950 and it took place in Silverstone, United Kingdom.
+It is the highest class of racing licence, and drivers must be 18 years old to obtain one.
+The first Formula One race was held in May 1950, and it took place in Silverstone, United Kingdom.
 The race marked the beginning of the very first official driver’s championship.
-It was known as the World Drivers’ Championship until 1981 when it was changed to FIA Formula One World Championship.
+It was known as the World Drivers’ Championship until 1981, when it was changed to FIA Formula One World Championship.
 The Formula One season is made up of several races that are known as “Grand Prix”.
-The very first Formula One World Champion was Guiseppe Farina, driving an Alfa Romeo.
+The first Formula One World Champion was Guiseppe Farina, driving an Alfa Romeo.

 Grand Prix Weekend

-Q2 repeats this exact process, however with only the remaining 15 drivers and the time is reduced to 15 minutes.
-Again the slowest five get dropped and start the race on Sunday in their finishing positions.
-The top 10 drivers then go into Q3, where they race against each other for pole position in a 12 minute race.
+Q2 repeats this process, but with only 15 drivers, the time is reduced to 15 minutes.
+Again, the slowest five get dropped and start the race on Sunday in their finishing positions.
+The top 10 drivers then go into Q3, where they race against each other for pole position in a 12-minute race.
 Whichever driver earns the fastest lap starts in first place for Sunday’s race.
-Second place to 10th place is decided also on next-fastest laps.
-Doing well in qualifying and starting in first place gives a driver a great advantage going into the Grand Prix.
+Second place to 10th place is also decided on the next-fastest laps.
+Doing well in qualifying and starting in first place gives a driver a significant advantage going into the Grand Prix.

 This is the usual format of every weekend unless it is a Sprint weekend.
 F1 Sprint is a new format of qualifying brought into F1 in 2021.
-There will be three Sprint weekends in 2022, Brazilian Grand Prix, Austrian Grand Prix and Emilia Romagna Grand Prix, Imola.
-F1 Sprint is when drivers take part in a 100km race in order to determine starting positions for Sunday’s race.
-Original qualifying instead moves to Friday and there are only 2 practice sessions instead of three.
+There will be three Sprint weekends in 2022: the Brazilian Grand Prix, the Austrian Grand Prix and the Emilia Romagna Grand Prix, Imola.
+F1 Sprint is when drivers take part in a 100km race in order to determine starting positions for Sunday’s race—the original qualifying moves to Friday, with only two practice sessions instead of three.
 The Sprint race is also an opportunity for drivers to earn extra points.
-Drivers that finish between 1st and 8th place will earn points for their team and a driver that crashes during the Sprint race will start from the back of the grid on Sundays Grand Prix.
+Drivers that finish between 1st and 8th place will earn points for their team, and a driver that crashes during the Sprint race will start from the back of the grid on Sunday’s Grand Prix.

-On Sunday the official Grand Prix is raced and this is where each driver gains their points throughout the season.
-Every season each driver gains points depending on where they finish in the race.
-Points are rewarded to drivers that finish in the top 10 in the Grand Prix.
-The better a driver does the more points they gain.
+On Sunday, the official Grand Prix is raced, where each driver gains points throughout the season.
+Every season, each driver gains points depending on where they finish the race.
+Points are awarded to drivers who finish in the top 10 in the Grand Prix.
+The better a driver does, the more points they gain.
 Any driver that comes in 11th to 20th place receives no points.
-The driver that comes in first place wins 25 points, second place wins 18 and third place wins 15.
-Drivers who finish in the top 10 get bonus points if they have the fastest lap during the race.
+The driver in first place wins 25 points, second place wins 18 and third place wins 15.
+Drivers in the top 10 get bonus points if they have the fastest lap during the race.

-The points are added up throughout the season and the driver with the most points at the end of the season wins the drivers’ championship.
+The points are added throughout the season, and the driver with the most points at the end of the season wins the driver’s championship.
 The team with the most points at the end of the season wins the constructors’ championship.

 Penalties in F1

-There are many different rules in Formula 1 and if they aren’t followed drivers and teams can endure hefty fines and penalties.
+There are many different rules in Formula 1; if they aren’t followed, drivers and teams can endure hefty fines and penalties.
 A driver may receive a penalty for blocking another driver, causing an accident, speeding in the pit lane, or starting the race too soon.
-The stewards are no strangers to handing out penalties and fines to drivers and teams who don’t follow the strict rules in place.
+The stewards are no strangers to handing out penalties and fines to drivers and teams who don’t follow the strict rules.
 There are three different types of penalties that stewards give out.
 These are drive-through penalties, stop-go penalties and grid-position penalties.

 A drive-through penalty is when a driver is made to drive through the pitlane without stopping and while following the speed limit.
-It is one of the least severe and less costly penalties.
+It is one of the least severe and least costly penalties.

-One of the harshest penalties is the grid-position penalty which is given out for the following race.
-For example, if a driver is given a 3-place grid penalty it means that if they qualified first, they would start the race from 4th position.
-It is up to the Teams if they would like to protest these penalties or not.
+One of the harshest penalties is the grid-position penalty, which is given out for the following race.
+For example, if a driver is given a 3-place grid penalty, it means that if they qualified first, they would start the race from 4th position.
+It is up to the Teams whether they would like to protest these penalties.

-Teams can also get penalties for going against car part regulations.
-Penalties against these regulations can result in millions of dollars of fines.
+Teams can also be penalised for violating car part regulations.
+Penalties for these regulations can result in millions of dollars in fines.

 Formula One Terminology